Audits for stumpage and export fees

 - up to 25% of the assessment amount if you:

-- made a mistake when you reported your timber volumes
+- made a mistake when you reported the required information relating to the timber or wood residue

 - up to 100% of the assessment amount if you: